trungbc/demo/README.md

 - Podam lib (generate test data automatically)

 2. Technical Debt:
-  Because this project is just POC so that's why i do it simple and fast as possible as.
+  Because this project is just POC so that's why i do it as simple as possible.
 However, if you want to base on it to   build real project.
 You should be awared some potential issues following:
   - Problem N + 1 query:
     Now, in entity, i am using One-To-Many relationship to map related entities in main entity.
 So It causes performance problem if data is large, because we need to run N + 1 query.
 Refer to this link to know more detail about the problem :